Little Canada Big Stories

 • Road Trip, San Jose Museum of Art, San Jose

 Each of these had elements of interactivity, a form of participation, immersion and education.
-These elements would become the basis of the project that we would go onto create.

 We developed potential brand guidelines for the website that would ultimately be the branding that we would use throughout the creation of the website and other marketing materials.